jnccd/discord-bot/README.md

 ## Deployment

 If .NET 7 or later is installed this project can be run by executing `dotnet restore` and `dotnet run` in the cli in the MEE7 project folder.
-For server compatability the bon can also be run using docker compose like so `docker-compose build`.
+For server compatability the bot can also be run using docker compose like so `docker-compose build`.
 The simplest way to try out the bot is to open the .sln solution file ine visual studio which will handle all commands automatically.

 In any case the environemnt variable `BotToken` must be set to a valid discord bot token of any bot account before the bot can start successfully.